HEAD COACH | NIGEL JENKINS

 Prior to his appointment at St. Mary's, Jenkins served as an assistant coach for the University of North Dakota during the 2004-05 season, helping guide the Fighting Sioux to a 19-10 record.
 He was also an assistant for North Dakota in 2002 as the Fighting Sioux played to a 20-9 record and a trip to the NCAA Division II National Tournament.
 In 2003, he spent a season as an assistant at Lakeland College and helped lead the Muskies to a 16-13 record, capturing the Lake Michigan Conference Tournament and earning the school's only berth to the NCAA Division III Tournament.

 Jenkins spent two years at North Dakota after transferring from Black Hawk College-East.
 While at North Dakota, he was named captain of the 2001-02 squad that finished 19-10 and reached the finals of the North Central Conference Tournament.
 Jenkins, who played 52 games with the Fighting Sioux, shot 48 percent from beyond the three-point line for his career and finished his senior season shooting 55.9 percent from outside, leading the North Central Conference (NCC).

 Jenkins earned an undergraduate degree from North Dakota in 2003 and a master's degree from St. Mary's (Minn.) in 2009.
-Jenkins resides in Mason City with his wife Sindy.
-The couple has two daughters, Maya (6), and Cleo (3).
+Jenkins resides in Mason City with his two daughters, Maya and Cleo.